-- C. Vacation time shall be scheduled at the mutual convenience of the Company and the Employee, pursuant to past practice. - D. Any Employee who leaves the employ of the Company during the current applicable vacation year without taking his or her vacation shall be entitled to receive a cash settlement corresponding to the Employee's vested unused vacation time if the Employee is eligible for severance pay under Article VII.
+C. Vacation time shall be scheduled at the mutual convenience of the Company and the Employee, pursuant to past practice.

+D. Any Employee who leaves the employ of the Company during the current applicable vacation year without taking his or her vacation shall be entitled to receive a cash settlement corresponding to the Employee's vested unused vacation time if the Employee is eligible for severance pay under Article VII.
 Vacation time shall vest monthly (pro rata).
+Employees whose employment terminates on or before the first working day of a month do not accrue unused vacation pay for that month.

-- E. An Employee who is entitled to at least three weeks of vacation and whose compensation is \$1000 per week or less will be granted one week's pay in lieu of one week's vacation at the request of the Employee. - F. When a holiday falls within a vacation period, another day of vacation shall be granted and, at the request of the Employee, shall be added to the vacation period, provided, in the Company's opinion, this does not interfere with normal operations. - G. Regular part-time Employees shall be entitled to paid vacation based upon attaining the anniversary of their employment at any time during the current vacation year as follows:
+E. An Employee who is entitled to at least three weeks of vacation and whose compensation is \$1,250 per week or less will be granted one week's pay in lieu of one week's vacation at the request of the Employee.

+F. When a holiday falls within a vacation period, another day of vacation shall be granted and, at the request of the Employee, shall be added to the vacation period, provided, in the Company's opinion, this does not interfere with normal operations.

+G. Regular part-time Employees shall be entitled to paid vacation based upon attaining the anniversary of th eir employment at any time during the current vacation year as follows: